Casey Phair

-Casey Yu-Jin Phair (케이시 유진 페어; born 29 June 2007) is a South Korean professional footballer who plays as a striker for Damallsvenskan club Djurgårdens IF, on loan from Angel City FC, and the South Korea national team.
-She was the youngest player to ever feature in a FIFA Women's World Cup, having made her debut in the tournament in 2023 at the age of 16 years and 26 days old.

-A Korean American who was raised in New Jersey, United States, Phair was the first multiracial footballer to ever receive a call-up to the South Korea women's national team.
+Casey Yu-Jin Phair (케이시 유진 페어; born 29 June 2007) is a South Korean professional footballer who plays as a striker for Vrouwen Eredivisie club Feyenoord and the South Korea national team.
+Phair is the youngest player to feature in a FIFA Women's World Cup, having made her debut at 16 years and 26 days old in 2023.
+A Korean American raised in the United States, she was the first multiracial footballer to play for South Korea at a World Cup.
+She began her professional career with the National Women's Soccer League (NWSL)'s Angel City FC in 2024.